 Munising Township is located in east central Alger County, along the southern shore of Lake Superior.
 The Township’s 217 square miles is inhabited by about 2,983 people.
 Within the township borders are Miners Castle, within Pictured Rocks National Lakeshore, Hiawatha National Forest, beautiful waterfalls, and many inland lakes.

 The Munising Township Office Complex, located at E9630 Prospect Street in Wetmore, was constructed in 1997-1998.
 The complex houses the offices of the Township Supervisor, Assessor, Clerk, Treasurer and Zoning Administrator.
-The Township Board, Planning Commission, Zoning Board of Appeals and other municipal bodies hold meetings at the complex.
-The Township’s annual meeting is also held at the office complex; additional meetings may be held at the complex upon request.
-The complex in Wetmore serves as a polling place for elections.
-The Township Fire Department is also attached to the complex.
+It is the meeting place for the Township Board, Planning Commission, Zoning Board of Appeals and other municipal bodies.
+The complex in Wetmore serves as the polling place for elections and is the home of the Munising Township Fire Department.

 The complex in Wetmore and the Township Hall in Shingleton both serve as community centers for Munising Township.
 Both buildings are ADA compliant and barrier free.
 The meeting rooms are available for rent for events.